Pierre Jean Jeanniot: Honours

 Jeanniot’s efforts and accomplishments have been recognized by countries and institutions around the world.
 He was named Officer of the Order of Canada in 1989, and was appointed Chevalier de la Légion d’honneur by the French government in 1991.
 In 1995, H.M.
 King Hussein of Jordan awarded him the Independence Medal of the First Order, and he was named to l’Ordre national du Québec in 2002.
 Jeanniot was honoured with a Doctorat Honoris Causa, from the Université du Québec in 1988.
 He received the Management Achievement Award of McGill University’s Faculty of Management in 1989, the Prix Rogers Demers – des Gens de l’Air in 1990, an Honorary Doctorate in International Law from Concordia University in 1997, and an Honorary Doctorate in Science from McGill University in 2006.
 In 2004, he was inducted into the Québec Air and Space Hall of Fame, and he was made a Fellow of the Royal Aeronautical Society in January 2008.

 Education

-Pierre Jeanniot holds a B.Sc. in Physics and Mathematics at Sir George Williams University (now Concordia University), Business Administration at McGill University in Montreal and Advanced Statistical Mathematics at New York University.
+Jeanniot held a B.Sc. in Physics and Mathematics at Sir George Williams University (now Concordia University), Business Administration at McGill University in Montreal and Advanced Statistical Mathematics at New York University.